BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 cycle) that still made me decide to upgrade to the iPhone X<span class="small-caps">S</span> Max.

-Now that I live within a ten minute walk on an Apple Store, I decided to pick the phone up in store.
+Now that I live within a ten minute walk to an Apple Store, I decided to pick the phone up in store.
 This was a great decision, I was in and out in 15 minutes!